fineanmol/plant-tree/README.md

-🌲 Updated on Sat, 15 Nov 2025 15:57:06 GMT
+🎍 Updated on Sat, 15 Nov 2025 18:22:31 GMT

-> "Any fool can write code that a computer can understand."
+> "Before software can be reusable, it first has to be usable."